hyperledger-labs/perun-doc/source/go-perun/app_tutorial/app/app_offchain.rst

 Data structure
 ..............
-The implement the off-chain component as type ``TicTacToeApp``, which holds an address that links the object to the respective smart contract.
+We implement the off-chain component as type ``TicTacToeApp``, which holds an address that links the object to the respective smart contract.

 .. literalinclude:: ../../../perun-examples/app-channel/app/app.go
     :caption: `👇 This code on GitHub. <https://github.com/perun-network/perun-examples/blob/4a225436710bb47d805dbc7652beaf27df74941f/app-channel/app/app.go#L29>`__